 Provision is made for individual cases either in possession, or where the level of arrears or other known information about the case is such that individual consideration is appropriate.
-The level of individual impairment at the end of the year was \pounds 42,000 (2021: £37,000).
+The level of individual impairment at the end of the year was \pounds 54,000 (2022: \pounds 42,000).

 The Society also maintains an allowance for collective impairment, which assesses loan cases for potential loss, should they become re-possessed and applies publicly available propensity to default (PD) data.
+Where Fitch data is not available management applies judgement, especially in the case of commercial loans.